AndyObtiva/glimmer-dsl-web/README.md

 [![Gem Version](https://badge.fury.io/rb/glimmer-dsl-web.svg)](http://badge.fury.io/rb/glimmer-dsl-web)
 [![Join the chat at https://gitter.im/AndyObtiva/glimmer](https://badges.gitter.im/AndyObtiva/glimmer.svg)](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web enables building Web GUI frontends using [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c), as per [Matz's recommendation in his RubyConf 2022 keynote speech to replace JavaScript with Ruby](https://youtu.be/knutsgHTrfQ?t=789).
+It aims at providing the simplest frontend library in existence.
+You can finally live in pure Rubyland on the Web in both the frontend and backend with [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web)!

-This project is inspired-by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling frontend GUI development with Ruby, but it mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby (enabling transfer of HTML/CSS/JS skills) instead of adopting a desktop GUI DSL that is webified.
-Also, it will begin by supporting [Opal Ruby](https://opalrb.com/), but it might grow to support [Ruby WASM](https://github.com/ruby/ruby.wasm) as an alternative to [Opal Ruby](https://opalrb.com/) that could be switched to with a simple configuration change.
+This project is inspired by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling frontend GUI development with Ruby.
+[Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby to facilitate leveraging existing HTML/CSS/JS skills instead of adopting a desktop GUI DSL that is webified.

-Note that the library is an Early Alpha and its APIs might change frequently until hitting a minor release at least.

-### You can finally live in pure Rubyland on the web!

-[Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web is an upcoming **pre-alpha** [gem](https://rubygems.org/gems/glimmer-dsl-web) that enables building web GUI in pure Ruby via [Opal](https://opalrb.com/) on [Rails](https://rubyonrails.org/) (and potentially [Ruby WASM](https://github.com/ruby/ruby.wasm) in the future).

 **Sample**